-The trauma teams working with London’s Air Ambulance are world class.The Duke of Cambridge
+The trauma teams working with London’s Air Ambulance are world class.The Prince of Wales

 Thank you Jonathan and good evening everyone.

 I’m extremely pleased to be here with you tonight to mark thirty years of London’s Air Ambulance saving lives right across the capital.

 I was delighted to become your Patron for the campaign this year to shine a light on the incredible work that the charity undertakes on a daily basis and to help champion positive mental health and wellbeing in the emergency services.

 Having served as an air ambulance pilot myself, I am in no doubt about the crucial life-line that air ambulances provide all over the UK.

 London has some of the most difficult airspace in the world in which to offer an air ambulance service.